hungrymonkey/another-challenges/README.md

 ## Solutions:
 ### Proposal 1: Skip List
 Skip List as Linked List which has more meta data which allows binary searching.
+Insert and neighbor lookup should be O(1) after the position is found.

 ### Proposal 2: BST